-- Third Party Solar Developer would negotiate the Solar School Power Purchase Agreement ("PPA") cost with the School District, and the IOU would pay the Third Party Solar Developer the negotiated rate, which the IOU would in turn collect from the School District. - IOU would credit the School District the excess energy at avoided cost rate approved by the Commission for net metering, plus 4.5 cents (2.5 cents non-quantifiable benefit adder plus a school adder of 2.0 cents.) - Only a single PPA may be associated with each School District. - The solar facility supplying the power must be located in the county of the School District and within the Certificated Area of the IOU and be physically interconnected with the IOU's distribution system. - PPA life would be 25 years, which is the reported life of the solar facility, pursuant to a PPA form approved by the Commission. - PPAs shall be executed on a first-come-first-served basis.
+- Third Party Solar Developer would negotiate the Solar School Power Purchase Agreement ("PPA") cost with the School District, and the IOU would pay the Third Party Solar Developer the negotiated rate, which the IOU would in turn collect from the School District. - IOU would credit the School District the excess energy at avoided cost rate approved by the Commission for net renewable generation, plus 4.5 cents (2.5 cents Distributed Generation Benefits Adder plus a school adder of 2.0 cents.) - Only a single PPA may be associated with each School District. - The solar facility supplying the power must be located in the county/counties of the School District and be physically interconnected with the IOU's distribution system. - PPA life would be 25 years, which is the reported life of the solar facility, pursuant to a PPA form approved by the Commission. - PPAs shall be executed on a first-come-first-served basis.

-Option II - School District-Owned Behind the Meter Net Metering with Public Schools Adder and Export Credit Distribution Among Accounts ("Credit Distribution")
+Option II - School District-Owned Behind the Meter Net Renewable Generation with Public Schools Adder and Export Credit Distribution Among Accounts ("Credit Distribution")

-- Allows all metered school accounts served by the IOU and listed on a Standard Application Form (subject to the 3MWDC and 110% of aggregated annual usage limitations) to participate in a School District-Owned solar facility as outlined herein. - The solar facility output would first be allocated to a single school meter physically connected to the solar facility for net metering purposes (the "primary meter"). - The IOU shall then allocate the dollar credits resulting from net excess energy that exceeds the load of the primary meter account over the course of the monthly billing period (i.e., any energy exceeding the usage of the primary meter account multiplied by the applicable credit rate) to the remaining school accounts listed on the Standard Application Form ("the additional meters"). - Solar facility must be built within one mile of the primary meter (but still within the IOU's Certificated Area and interconnected to the IOU's distribution system), and the solar facility must be electrically connected to the primary meter. - The IOU shall credit the primary meter and additional meter accounts for excess energy at avoided cost rate approved by the Commission for net metering, plus 4.5 cents (2.5 cents non-quantifiable benefit adder plus school adder of 2.0 cents).
+- Allows all metered school accounts served by the IOU and listed on a Standard Application Form (subject to the 3MWAC and 110% of aggregated annual usage limitations) to participate in a School District-Owned solar facility as outlined herein. - The solar facility output would first be allocated to a single school meter physically connected to the solar facility for net renewable generation purposes (the "primary meter"). - The IOU shall then allocate the dollar credits resulting from net excess energy that exceeds the load of the primary meter account over the course of the monthly billing period (i.e., any energy exceeding the usage of the primary meter account multiplied by the applicable credit rate) to the remaining school accounts listed on the Standard Application Form ("the additional meters"). - Solar facility must be built within the IOU's Certificated Area and interconnected to the IOU's distribution system, and the solar facility must be electrically connected to the primary meter. - The IOU shall credit the primary meter and additional meter accounts for excess energy at avoided cost rate approved by the Commission for net generation, plus 4.5 cents (2.5 cents Distributed Generation Benefits Adder plus school adder of 2.0 cents).

-Option III - School District Owned Behind the Meter Net Metering at Avoided Cost Rate Approved by the Commission for Net Metering, plus 4.5 cents (2.5 cents Non-Quantifiable Benefits Adder Plus School Adder of 2.0 Cents)
+Option III - School District Owned Behind the Meter Net Renewable Generation at Avoided Cost Rate Approved by the Commission for Net Renewable Generation, plus 4.5 cents (2.5 cents Non-Quantifiable Benefits Adder Plus School Adder of 2.0 Cents)

-• Option III otherwise shall be subject to the Commission's Net Metering Rule and implementing Orders and Rate Schedules.
+• Option III otherwise shall be subject to the Commission's Net Renewable Generation Rules and implementing Orders and Rate Schedules.